Best Practices: Blacklisting Prevention

 Why would the University of Pittsburgh's email servers be placed on an email blacklist?

 The University permits students, faculty, and staff to forward email messages to outside (non-University) email accounts (such as personal accounts on Gmail, Yahoo!, or Hotmail).
 University addresses that forward mail to non-University email accounts also forward spam to those non-University accounts if spam filtering is not enabled.
 Because the email message was forwarded from the University, Google or Yahoo assume that the University's email server is being used to send out spam.
 As a result, the University's email server is placed on their blacklist.

 Why does blacklisting cause my email to bounce back to me?

-If you send an email message from your University email account to someone whose email system uses blacklists to block mail, then your email will be returned to you without being delivered.
+If you send a message from your University email account to someone whose email system uses blacklists to block mail, your email will be returned without being delivered.
 This will only occur if the University email servers are being blacklisted at the time that you send your email.
 Blacklist entries can expire after several hours, so you may not notice an issue.
 However, the University's email servers can sometimes be placed on a blacklist for longer periods of time.

 What can the University of Pittsburgh do about this?

 Pitt Information Technology continues to actively investigate all available technical solutions that may help to prevent the University from being blacklisted.
 As of September 7, 2008, spam filtering was automatically enabled for all University students, faculty, and staff who forward their University email to outside accounts.
 This helps to prevent spam from being forwarded to non-University accounts and helps to prevent the University from being placed on blacklists.